-Don't miss these last-minute Prime Day iPhone deals!
+iPhone sluggish?
+These iPhone Prime Day deals are right up your alley!

 iPhone SE (2020)

 The iPhone SE is available right now for $399 on Amazon in all of its colors, as well as in its increased storage sizes with the usual price increases.
-First launched earlier this year, the 4.7-inch smartphone is available in white, black, and (PRODUCT)RED.
+First launched in 2020, the 4.7-inch smartphone is available in white, black, and (PRODUCT)RED.
 You'll have to buy it with a Cricket carrier plan, but when you do you'll get $100 credit back over the course of 24 months, limited to one iPhone and plan per account, so choose wisely!

 iPhone 12 mini